Automated Alignment between Elicitation Interviews and Requirements: Acknowledgement

 \section{Acknowledgement}

-This work was partially supported by the AI4SWEng project, funded by the European Union’s Horizon Europe research and innovation programme under grant agreement No. 101189909.
+This work was partially supported by the AI4SWEng project, funded by the EU’s Horizon program (grant agreement No. 101189909), and by the 3IA Côte d’Azur Investments in the IA-cluster project managed by the National Research Agency (ANR) with the reference number ANR-23-IACL-0001.
 We would like to thank the students who voluntarily provided their project data, thereby allowing our experiments.